 - Dark chocolate chips or chopped chocolate chunks: Use high quality dairy-free chocolate for extra gooeyness in these dairy-free brownies.

-- Chopped nuts: Walnuts, pecans, or almonds can add a delightful crunch and nutty flavor to your brownies.
+- Chopped nuts: Walnuts, pecans, or almonds can add a delightful crunch and nutty flavor.
 Fold them into the batter before baking.

 - Spices: A pinch of cinnamon, nutmeg, or even a hint of chili powder can introduce a warm and aromatic dimension to your brownies.